LordLukin/templates/README.md

 auto resultC = add(4, 5.0);  // resultC type is int
 ```

-The output type is the same as first argument type, because it was defined in template function above as TypeA.
+The output type is the same as first argument type, because it was defined in template function above as `TypeA`.
 Generally you can freely use template types inside functions, for example you can create new variables of provided types:

 ```